thanhkaist/SawyerReaching/Readme.md

 pip install -r system_python_requirements.txt --no-deps
 ```

-Note: you also need to install sawyer_control to your virtual env with
+Note: you also need to install sawyer_control to your virtual env (e.g my_env) with
 ```
 cd (path to SawyerReaching)/sawyer_control pip install -e .